jbboehr/php-stemmer/README.md

 This is a cleanup of [php-stemmer](https://code.google.com/p/php-stemmer/).
 Tests have been added and the bundled libstemmer has been removed.
-Functions have been prefixed with the extension name, as per PHP guidelines.
+Functions have been prefixed with the extension name.
 If you need features not provided by your system's default version of libstemmer, you can recompile libstemmer for your particular system.